BradleyCodeU/bradleycodeu.github.io/_apcsa/u04b_nl/U04bMinecraftRoadBuilder/instructions.md

 ```

 ### Check Road Orientation
 Either the xWidth or the zDepth *should* be set to 1.
 Decide how you want to fix the problem if the user forgets that one should be 1.
-What if the user types "road 0 -5"???
-What if the user types "road 99 88"???
-What if the user types "road 99 99"???
+What if the user types "road -6 0" ? ? ?
+What if the user types "road -99 -1" ? ? ?
+What if the user types "road 99 99" ? ? ?
 Either log a message and don't build a road OR automatically adjust the numbers for the user.
 Your choice.

 ### Construct the Road